The Support at Home program (launched on 1 November 2025): The next stage of aged care

 What this means for you

-The Support at Home program will bring significant changes for older Australians, their families, and their care providers.
+The Support at Home program brings significant changes for older Australians, their families, and their care providers.

 Here's what to expect depending on your situation.

-If you're a current Home Care Package (HCP) recipient
+If you previously received a Home Care Package (HCP)

 If you want to apply for the first time